Richard White: walking/media/heritage

 Sounding Bath is a listening making doing walk on the South side of Bath from the City Farm to Forest of Imagination at the Holburne Museum.

-A series of short walks discovering the sounds and views of the South of the city, linking up to journey all the way from the Farm to the Forest of Imagination.
 On the way take part in a series of special listening moments, making, gathering and sharing sounds.
 Sounding Bath, discovering and revealing the song of the city.
-Hosted by walking artist Richard White and composer Stevie Wishart. |
+Hosted by walking artist Richard White and composer Stevie Wishart.

 re-walking,